(or other programs)

 1) Buy the inexpensive Dataq DI-145 and use their free software for plotting.
 That's pretty simple!
 Also see the Meter/Data Acquisition Amplifier.

 3) Same as #2 but use the DI-145.
 Modification of the macro will probably be necessary.
-Right-click on the macro and select "view code" to modify - probably for the more computer-savvy types.
+Right-click on the macro and select "view code" to modify.
+Finding "view code" is a bit like an Easter egg hunt.

 4) Use a microprocessor to measure the desired voltage (I use various PicAXE processors).
 Have the micro send serial data to a computer, typically over the same connection used to program the micro.
 Use my AutoHotKey script below to receive the data and send it to a spreadsheet or other program.